Vim Color Schemes: How to Configure

 How to Install a New Vim Color Scheme

-Two main ways to install a new Vim color scheme are manually or via a plugin.
+There are two main ways to install a new Vim color scheme: manually or via a plugin.
 The following text elaborates on both methods.

 Download Vim Color Scheme Manually